Satyam1923/Spring-Music-Player/README.md

 4. **Access the local server**
 You will receive a link in your terminal.

+5. Make dummy firebase project and Use it's config in firebase.js

 ## Contributing Readme.

 ### For someone working on backend